nystrom/rivo/docs/design.md

 Types and functions can be extended in any module.
 Instances of traits can be implemented in any module.

+It is an error if trait instances overlap.
+It is an error if a call (in expression context) dispatches to zero or more than one alternative.
+No module's alternatives are higher priority than another.
+The only case we have to watch out for is if a "new" module has a more specific pattern than an "old"

 ## Linking open functions